The Australian Suicide Prevention Planning Model (AuSPPM)

 Modelling suicide prevention service needs across Australia

 The Australian Suicide Prevention Planning Model (AuSPPM) is a national framework for estimating the optimal levels of support and resourcing required to meet the suicide prevention service needs of the Australian population.
-The model is being developed by the Queensland Centre for Mental Health Research (QCMHR), at The University of Queensland, with funding from the Department of Health and Aged Care as part of the LIFEWAYS consortium led by The University of Melbourne.
+The model has been developed by the Queensland Centre for Mental Health Research (QCMHR), at The University of Queensland, with funding from the Department of Health and Aged Care as part of the LIFEWAYS consortium led by The University of Melbourne.

 About the AuSPPM